 We have transactions and balances denominated in currencies other than the U.S. dollar.
 Most of these transactions or balances are denominated in Euros, British Pounds and a variety of Asian currencies.
-Sales in currencies other than the U.S. dollar were 35% and 34%, respectively, of our total sales for fiscal years ended September 30, 2019 and 2018.
+Sales in currencies other than the U.S. dollar were 38% and 35%, respectively, of our total sales for fiscal years ended September 30, 2020 and 2019.
 These sales were made primarily by our foreign subsidiaries, which have cost structures that substantially align with the currency of sale.

 In the normal course of our business, we have liquid assets denominated in non-functional currencies which include cash, short-term advances between our legal entities and accounts receivable which are subject to foreign currency exposure.
-Such balances were approximately \$117.7 million and \$84.7 million, respectively, at September 30, 2019 and 2018, and related to the Euro, British Pound and a variety of Asian currencies.
+Such balances were approximately \$142.9 million and \$117.7 million, respectively, at September 30, 2020 and 2019, and related to the Euro, British Pound and a variety of Asian currencies.
 We mitigate the impact of potential currency translation losses on these short-term intercompany advances by the timely settlement of each transaction, generally within 30 days.
 We also utilize forward contracts to mitigate our exposures to currency movement.
-We incurred foreign currency losses of \$1.8 million and \$3.3 million, respectively, in fiscal years 2019 and 2018, which related to the currency fluctuation on these balances between the time the transaction occurred and the ultimate settlement of the transaction.
-A hypothetical 10% change in foreign exchange rates would result in a change of \$0.2 million and \$4.9 million, respectively, in our net income during fiscal year 2019 and 2018.
+We incurred foreign currency losses of \$3.4 million and \$1.8 million, respectively, in fiscal years 2020 and 2019, which related to the currency fluctuation on these balances between the time the transaction occurred and the ultimate settlement of the transaction.
+A hypothetical 10% change in foreign exchange rates would result in a change of \$1.4 million and \$0.2 million, respectively, in our net income during fiscal years 2020 and 2019.